Table of Contents

-In rare cases, some sludge may stick to the bowl wall during the ejection process.
+In rare cases, some sludge may stick to the bowl wall during ejection.
 This sludge can build up in the bowl to cause an imbalance or prevent subsequent sludge ejections.

 For example, diesel fuel is sometimes used as a solvent to periodically remove any paraffin buildup inside the bowl in a flush cycle in crude oil applications with paraffin.

 The image above shows that some internal moving parts within the bowl underbody use water to actuate.
 This mechanism is sensitive to mineral deposits due to water evaporation from these cavities over time.

-These buildups and part wear related to regular use can cause malfunctions of the self-cleaning disc-stack centrifuge bowl’s sludge ejection mechanism.
+These buildups and part wear related to regular use can cause malfunctioning of the self-cleaning disc-stack centrifuge bowl’s sludge ejection mechanism.

 Therefore, preventative maintenance of disc-stack centrifuges is more important than that of a decanter or other types of centrifuges.